Picture of Isabelle Lepore

 Biography

 Experienced in both museum and archival settings, Isabelle has previously worked for the Yorkshire Museums Trust and volunteered in the archives at Durham University.
-She currently also works part-time as a Learning Executive at St Albans Cathedral.
+She currently works part-time as a Learning Executive at St Albans Cathedral.

 Supervisors